-- August 6-8 — Sailing window to Mystic.
-The ship will be towed from New London to Mystic Seaport.
-An arrival celebration will be held on Chubb’s Wharf to welcome the ship home.
+- August 6 — The ship was towed from City Pier in New London to Mystic Seaport.
+An arrival celebration was held on Chubb’s Wharf to welcome the ship home.

-- August 9 — Mystic Seaport will host a homecoming fundraiser for the Charles W. Morgan.
+- August 9 — The Charles W. Morgan reopened to the public at Mystic Seaport.
+The Museum hosted a homecoming fundraiser for the ship.

 All dates were subject to change due to inclement weather and unforeseen operating conditions.